 Oxford Dictionaries, s.v.”
 Payment Method’, accessed July 17, 2017, https://en.oxforddictionaries.com/definition/payment

+Payment Remit Address

+A vendor's billing or remittance address, distinguished from "physical or location address."
+The warrant is mailed to this address.

 Periodic Payment

 An expenditure used when a service is provided and paid over a defined but recurring period, such as training programs that bill monthly.